fwmechanic/k_edit/README.md

 ## Essential Functions

-The editor implements a large number of functions, all of which the user can invoke by name using the `execute` or `selcmd` functions, or bind to any key.
+K implements a large number of editor-functions, all of which the user can invoke by name using the `execute` or `selcmd` functions, or bind to any key.
 Every key has one function bound to it (and the user is completely free to change these bindings).
 The current key bindings can be viewed by executing function `newhelp` bound to `alt+h`.
 Functions can also be invoked by/within macros.
 Following are some of the most commonly used functions:

  * `exit` (`ctrl+4`, `alt+F4`) exits the editor; the user is prompted to save any dirty files (one by one, or all remaining).
  * `undo` (`ctrl+e`,`alt+backspace`) undo the most recent editing operation.
 Repeatedly invoking `undo` will successively undo all editing operations.
  * `redo` (`ctrl+r`,`ctrl+backspace`) redo the most recently `undo`ne editing operation.
 Repeatedly invoking `redo` will successively redo all `undo`ne editing operations.
  * `arg` (`center`: numeric keypad 5 key with numlock off (the state I always use)).
 Used to introduce arguments to other editor functions. `arg` can be invoked multiple times prior to invoking `anyfunction`; this may (depending on the editor function implementation) serve to modify the behavior of `anyfunction` (see `setfile`)
- * `alt+h` opens a buffer named <CMD-SWI-Keys> containing the runtime settings of the editor:
+ * `alt+h` opens a buffer named &lt;CMD-SWI-Keys> containing the runtime settings of the editor:
     * switches with current values (and comments regarding effect).
     * functions with current key assignment (and comments regarding effect).
     * macros with current definition
- * `setfile` (`F2`) function is very powerful:
+ * `setfile` (`F2`) is very powerful:
     * `setfile` (w/o `arg`) switches between two most recently viewed files/buffers.
     * `arg setfile` opens the "openable thing" (see below) whose name starts at the cursor.
     * `arg arg setfile` saves the current buffer (if dirty) to its corresponding disk file (if one exists)